 Looming over Passau is the fortress Veste Oberhaus.
 Since 1219, this strategic stronghold has helped guard over the city and was utilized by various rulers, including Napoleon.
 You can easily climb up to the fortress from the trailhead at the end of the Luitpold Bridge, or, for €1.80, you can take a shuttle from the town hall square.
-Not that the climb is long or grueling, but the bus fare does get you €1 off the €5 entrance price to the fortress grounds.
-Inside, you will find a couple small museums dedicated to the fortress’s past and the culture of Passau.
+Not that the climb is long or gruelling, but the bus fare does get you €1 off the €5 entrance price to the fortress grounds.
+Inside, you will find a couple of small museums dedicated to the fortress’s past and the culture of Passau.
 Also, this panoramic vantage point is worth the climb or bus ride alone.

 Prost to Passau